Kevin Ferrer: National team career

 Ferrer first played for the Philippine national team in 2009, for the FIBA Asia U16 Championship.
 In 2013, he represented the country in the FIBA Asia 3x3 championships.
 He has also won multiple medals in basketball in the SEA Games.

 In the 2017 edition of the Jones Cup, Ferrer used a crossover to get by Iraqi defender Hussein Talib.
 Talib got his ankle injured on that play and had to be carried out of the court by his Iraqi teammates.
 The play went viral, and was covered by Bleacher Report and by Yahoo Sports.

 Personal life

 Ferrer is married to MM Belarmino, whom he met while he was still in college.
-His cousin, Bismarck Lina, is also a basketball player for the UP Fighting Maroons.
+He has a younger brother, Vince Jansel.
+His cousin, Bismarck Lina, is also a basketball player set to play for the San Beda Red Lions.